serverlessworkflow/specification/specification.md

 An alternative way to limit repeat executions is via the `stopOnEvents` property.
 It contains a list of one or more defined consumed workflow events (referenced by the unique event name).
-When `stopOnEvents` is defined, SubFlow will repeat execution until one of the defined events is consumed, or until the max property count is reached.
+When `stopOnEvents` is defined, SubFlow will repeat execution until one of the defined events is consumed.
+You can limit the amount of repeats while waiting on the defined events by setting the `max` property, by setting the `timeout` property, or by setting both `max` and `timeout` together as explained above.

 #### Start Definition